AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ### Front End vs Back End in More Detail:

-Sometimes it can be challenging to describe how the front-end really differentiates from the back-end.
+Sometimes it can be challenging to describe how the front-end realy differentiates from the back-end.
 Let's further illustrate the difference between the two.

 - Front end: everything the user can see and interact with on a site.
 - Back end:  involves the database (like a virtual spreadsheet that stores data), the server (machine/computer that hosts web files), and application logic that the user does not see (such as validation of username and password entered).